vihdamarques/plsql-fernet/README.md

     /

 ## Compatibility

-This package can be used on Oracle 10g+ database in a DBMS_CRYPTO execute granted schema.
+From now on, this package can only be used on Oracle 12c+ because of the SH256 support on DBMS_CRYPTO.
+If you need to run it on 10g or 11g you can refer to [this repository](https://github.com/CruiserX/sha256_plsql) so you can implement your own version.

-If your schema doesn't have the right permissions, you can grant it using the following command as sysdba:
+It's necessary to have execute grant on DBMS_CRYPTO package.
+If your schema doesn't have the right permissions, you can grant using the following command as sysdba:

     grant execute on sys.dbms_crypto to SCHEMA;

-## Notes
-* If you are using Oracle 12c+ you can get rid of the sha256 package and use the standard DBMS_CRYPTO SHA256 support.
-* The SHA256 package was forked from [this repository](https://github.com/CruiserX/sha256_plsql)